nataliarodriguez-uc/auc-opt/docs/1_overview.md

 high-performance optimization.

-The accompanying documentation is structured to reflect this progression—from motivation and problem formulation to optimization methods and empirical behavior—while full mathematical derivations are provided separately for reference.
+The accompanying documentation is structured to reflect this progression, from motivation and problem formulation to optimization methods and empirical behavior, while full mathematical derivations are provided separately for reference.